wz7982/sqala-doc/docs/en/database.md

 ## Query Count

 Querying the count of data is a common operation.
-We can use the `fetchSize` method to query:
+We can query count via the `fetchSize` method:

 ```scala
 val q =